 Born and raised in the Southern California town of Richard Nixon's undergraduate college, I have endured decades of puns about being the wittier for it.
 With a degree in journalism, I initially worked as a writer and editor for a Bay Area women's magazine, covering health issues while ingesting pizza dinners at my desk and caffeine on the commute home.
 After earning my MFA in Creative Writing from Mills College, I moved to San Francisco's Haight-Ashbury to live a life of literary glamour.
 (In other words, as a bookstore event coordinator, I was home at night by ten.)
 Later, I worked as a writing tutor for college applicants, mostly high-school seniors, who brought me hope for humankind--even if they did add tapioca to their tea.

-Over the last 25 years, my stories and essays have appeared in (and/or won awards from) both commercial magazines (Cosmopolitan, Redbook, Seventeen) and literary journals (The Iowa Review, Fourth Genre, The Missouri Review, Narrative, Ploughshares, New Letters).
+My stories and essays have appeared in (and/or won awards from) both commercial magazines (Cosmopolitan, Redbook, Seventeen) and literary journals (Hippocampus, The Missouri Review, The Offing, Ploughshares, The Rumpus).